Enabling discovery of solar system objects in large alert data streams: Fink-FAT: Fink Asteroid Tracker

 The inter-night association define a new relation call $R_{inter}$:

-The $\Rel_{inter}$ relation are also reflexive, symmetric and transitive, but, unlike the $\Rel_{intra}$ relation, the $\Rel_{inter}$ relation do not use the transitivity and returns just pairs of alerts.
-Consequently, the inter-night association's step returns a set of pairs of points defined as
+The $\Rel_{inter}$ relation is also reflexive, symmetric, and transitive, but, unlike the $\Rel_{intra}$ relation, the $\Rel_{inter}$ relation does not use the transitivity and returns -- only pairs of alerts.
+Consequently, the inter-night association's step returns a set of pairs of points defined as: